bawaji94/qunit-junit/README.md

 ```

 With this old API, you **MUST** implement the callback before the tests have finished or else you will never receive the data.

-## Notes

-If you're using Grunt, you should take a look [grunt-contrib-qunit](https://github.com/gruntjs/grunt-contrib-qunit).